Ukraine: Russian attacks kill 10; US condemns deportations

 With Russia’s sights set on the east, the Ukrainian military has tried to reclaim a captured city in the south.
 More Ukrainian missiles rocked Nova Kakhovka, a city east of the Black Sea port of Kherson, on Wednesday night, a day after the Ukrainian military claimed to have used missiles to destroy a Russian ammunition depot there.
 Russia said a mineral fertilizer storage facility had exploded.

 More ammunition depots were hit late Wednesday, regional officials said.
-The Russian news agency RIA Novosti, citing Russian-appointed officials in the occupied region, reported that Russian air defenses had intercepted five incoming Ukrainian missiles.
-Social media posts showed large firey explosions.
+Russian news agency RIA Novosti, citing Russian-appointed officials in the occupied region, reported Russian air defenses intercepted five incoming Ukrainian missiles.
+Social media posts showed large fiery explosions.

 In the Russian attack on the southern city of Zaporizhzhia, two cruise missiles hit a factory and wounded 14 people, Ukrainian officials said.
 The regional governor posted a photo showing the rubble.
 The UNIAN news agency said the factory management had evacuated the staff to bomb shelters, which it said may have saved their lives.

-Russian artillery also rained down in northeast Ukraine, where the regional governor, Oleg Syniehubov, accused Russian forces of trying to “terrorize civilians” in Kharkiv, the country’s second-largest city.
+Russian artillery also rained on northeast Ukraine, where the regional governor, Oleg Syniehubov, accused Russian forces of trying to “terrorize civilians” in Kharkiv, the country’s second-largest city.

 U.S. Secretary of State Antony Blinken, meanwhile, strongly condemned the “unlawful transfer and deportation of protected persons” from areas in Ukraine that Russia now controls.